Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Top

-6.1.7 Preparation of central examination timetable
+6.1.8 Preparation of the central examination timetable

-• examinations will not be held on Sundays or Public Holidays
+• examinations will not be scheduled to take place on Sundays or public holidays

-• examinations on more than three days in succession; or
+• examinations on more than three days in succession, or

 • more than four exams in three successive days (unless faculty policy constraints apply).

-(this guideline does not apply to assessment conducted during the teaching period.)
+This guideline does not apply to assessment conducted during the teaching period.

 Top

-6.1.8 Students to be familiar with timetable
+6.1.9 Students to be familiar with timetable

 Top

-Students should contact their School to request altered arrangements for school based examinations.
+Students should contact their school to request altered arrangements for school based examinations.

 Top

-6.1.10 Examination locations
+6.1.11 Examination locations

 Top